gohugoio/hugoDocs/content/en/configuration/front-matter.md

   For example, if you name your file `2025-02-01-article.md`, Hugo will set the date to `2025-02-01` and the slug to `article`.

 `:git`
 : The Git author date for the file's last revision.
-To enable access to the Git author date, set [`enableGitInfo`] to `true`, or use the `--enableGitInfo` flag when building your site.
+To enable access to the Git author date, set [`enableGitInfo`] to `true`, or use the `--enableGitInfo` flag when building your project.

 ## Example